sonoranwanderer/hubitat-honeywell/README.md

 How many events you see may have a lot to do with how well your antenna is tuned for 345MHz.
-You may find some sensors don't show up at all, some come through strong and others have an occasional event show up.
+You may find some sensors don't show up at all, some come through strong (single physical events show multiple, upwards of ten repeats) and others have an occasional event show upi as a single report.

 Some notes on antenna tuning.
-Short of purchasing off Alibaba, I could not find a ready maded 345MHz antenna.
+Short of purchasing off Alibaba, I could not find a ready made 345MHz antenna.
 However the RTL-SDR I have came with two sets of rabbit ears.
 Using an antenna analyzer, I was able to tune the larger set by adjusting both poles (ears) length to 22.875 inches.
-Combined as 45.75 inches this comes out to a 1.25 wavelength for 345MHz and drastically increase the number of sensor signals I was picking up.
+Combined as 45.75 inches this comes out to a 1.25 wavelength for 345MHz and drastically increase the number of sensor signals being picking up.

 I purchased a kit very similar to this: https://a.co/d/gUSarWu (This is not an endorsement and I receive no commissions on that link)